Create a free profile to get unlimited access to exclusive videos, breaking news, sweepstakes, and more!

 As for Adam Walsh’s murderer, serial killer Otis O’Toole confessed to killing the boy in 1983.
 However, O’Toole falsely confessed to killing others, casting doubt on his claim about young Adam.
 O’Toole eventually recanted his confession.
 But in 2008, Time reported that Florida police closed the case, saying that O’Toole, who has since been executed and allegedly confessed again to the murder before his was death, was indeed the killer.

-To learn more about horrific crimes committed in Florida, watch “Florida Man Murders,” on January 9 and January 10 at 7/6c on Oxygen.
+To learn more about horrific crimes committed in Florida, watch “Florida Man Murders,” on Saturday, July 10 at 9/8c and 10/9c and Sunday, July 11 at 7/6c and 8/7c on Oxygen.

 Crime Time is your destination for true crime stories from around the world, breaking crime news, and information about Oxygen's original true crime shows and documentaries.
 Sign up for Oxygen Insider for all the best true crime content.